davidrpugh/stochastic-expatriate-descent/_posts/2020-03-30-horovod-conda-env.md

     [X] Gloo
 ```

-## Listing the full contents of the Conda environment
+# Listing the contents of the Conda environment

 To see the full list of packages installed into the environment run the following command.